-- Disseminated MAC disease from occurring the first time and from recurring
+- Disseminated MAC infection from occurring the first time and from recurring

-What should I tell my health care provider before taking azithromycin?
+What should I tell my health care provider before using azithromycin?

-Before taking azithromycin, tell your health care provider:
+Before using azithromycin, tell your health care provider:

 - If you are allergic to azithromycin or any other medicines.